Can Cause A Stroke Because Plaque Build-Up Can Eventually Restrict Blood Flow To The Brain

 Carotid artery disease is a very serious medical condition because it can go unnoticed and because blockage in the carotid artery only increases with time and can cause a stroke if left untreated.

 Three Million Americans are currently suffering from personal and financial losses because of the physical and mental disabilities caused by stroke.

-Out of the 795,000 yearly strokes that happen in the United States, approximately 636,000 of them were related to carotid artery disease.
+Out of the 795,000 yearly strokes that happen in the United States annually, approximately 265,000 of them were related to carotid artery disease.